-Property boundaries are sometimes the cause of heated disputes between neighbours, either because they cannot agree who is responsible for maintaining the dividing fence or wall, or because one neighbour believes the other has encroached on his land.
+Property boundaries are sometimes the cause of heated disputes between neighbours, either because they cannot agree who is responsible for maintaining the dividing fence or wall, or because one neighbour believes the other has encroached on their land.

 Boundary issues can be a source of great frustration and may be costly to resolve.

-It is the buyer's responsibility to check the boundaries of his prospective new home match his expectations and to find out which he is responsible for maintaining, before purchase.
+It is the buyer's responsibility to check the boundaries of his prospective new home match his expectations and to find out which boundaries he is responsible for maintaining, before purchase.